-Response: The proposed development is intended to include a Verizon Wireless retail store, which will support the local residential and business communities.
+Response: The request for Neighborhood Commercial in place of the existing Minor Office land use designation will allow for more service/retail uses.
+The proposed development is intended to include a Verizon Wireless retail store, which will support the local residential and business communities.
 With the recent pandemic, telecommuting has skyrocketed, and telecommunication services are on the forefront of technology thus making this location desirable for a retail store.
 While a tenant for the medical/office building has not yet been identified, the developer is actively marketing to the medical community given the site's close proximity to the HonorHealth Shea Campus.
 The services provided with this development will benefit the Scottsdale community and contribute towards the tax base.